 In the past, I tracked my business expenses on Microsoft Word.
 The process just got far too complicated.
 So I’m happy FreshBooks had a solution for that pain point with automatic expense imports.
 Today, I have two credit cards that I use for my business.
 One for work expenses and the other for billable expenses.
 After I complete a project, I’ll assign any imported billable expenses to my clients, and it’s done super quick and painlessly.
 I don’t have to retype anything!

 Reports Tell Me How My Business Is Doing, at Any Time

 From time to time, I’ll pull my profit and loss report.
-I find it cool that I have the freedom to quickly see how my business has performed this year, compare to previous years and forecast for the future.
+I find it cool that I have the freedom to quickly see how my business has performed this year, compared to previous years, and forecast for the future.

 Advocating for a Future of Thriving Photographers

 I’ve been a FreshBooks customer for over six years now.
 I like to tell others that I’m stuck using FreshBooks—but happily stuck!
 Today I teach a lot of photography clinics and, as part of that, I recommend FreshBooks to other photographers.

 I tell them: You can shoot great images.
 But at the end of the day, there are a lot of great photographers out there.
 What sets you apart is how effortless it is to run the administrative side of your business and, in turn, how professional you’ll look to your clients.
 And I can say FreshBooks has done that for me.